Frequently Asked Questions

 What if my Frontier turner needs repair, how do I go about fixing it?

 Call (503) 859-3454, or email our service department.
-We will make a determination based on the information you provide, even if it requires a service call.
+We will make a determination based on the information you provide and schedule a service call if necessary.

 How do I determine what size turner I will need?